 The default /ASSIST qualifier requests operator assistance and prompts the operator to unload the volume from the drive.
 If /NOASSIST is specified, the operator is not notified.
-This qualifier requires the right MDMS_ASSIST

 The name of the symbol to receive the operator's reply when operator intervention is needed.
 The symbol will contain the operator reply to the DCL REPLY/TO or DCL REPLY/ABORT commands.
 The maximum length of a symbol name is 31 characters.
 This qualifier is only applicable when /ASSIST is specified.